-Board Policy The policy of the Board of Education is to see that schools and departments are provided with furniture, equipment and textbooks which are functional, up-to-date, and in useable condition.
+Board Directive The policy of the Board of Education is to see that schools and departments are provided with furniture, equipment and textbooks which are functional, up-to-date, and in useable condition.
 The Board is also committed to assure the highest utilization possible of all items purchased with public funds.
 Therefore, the Board delegates to the Administration responsibility for developing guidelines which facilitate appropriate transfer, resale, reuse, and disposal of surplus items.
 These guidelines shall be outlined in the Purchasing Manual.

-Administration Policy This policy shall be administered according to the following policy provisions:
+Administrative Policy This policy shall be administered according to the following policy provisions:

-A school or department administrator may declare property owned by the District to be surplus by making a written determination that the property:
+Administration Responsibility A school or department administrator may declare property owned by the District to be surplus by making a written determination that the property: